-These terms are effective as of 1 January 2022, and has been amended on 3 April 2022.
+These terms are effective as of 1 January 2022, and has been amended on the 3rd of April 2022, the 17th of June 2022, the 10th of December 2022, the 1st of January 2024 and the 19th of March 2024.

 Definitions:

-“Account” refers to the individual and personal access point to the Software for the Users.
+Account” refers to the individual and personal access point to the Software for the Users.

-“Assistance” refers to when Eperoto’s employees or agents assist a User in connection with the analysis of a legal dispute.
+Assistance” refers to when Eperoto’s employees or agents assist a User in connection with the analysis of a legal dispute.
 Such assistance may involve the review of documents and possible preparation of an analysis as well as calculations to aid the User in the completion of an analysis.

-“Eperoto”, refers to Eperoto AB, a limited liability company incorporated under the laws of Sweden (corporate identity no. 559249-1202) with its registered office at Läraregatan 3 (c/o Stena Center) 411 92 Gothenburg, Sweden.
+Eperoto”, refers to Eperoto AB, a limited liability company incorporated under the laws of Sweden (corporate identity no. 559249-1202) with its registered office at Läraregatan 3 (c/o Stena Center) 411 92 Gothenburg, Sweden.

-“General Terms and Conditions” refers to this General Terms and Conditions.
+General Terms and Conditions” refers to these General Terms and Conditions.

-“Report” refers to the output that Software delivers and which is based on the User’s data input.
+Report” refers to the output that Software delivers, which is based on the User’s data input.

-“Software” refers to the web-based application that is available through app.eperoto.com, or any other instance of the application that runs on a dedicated server (such as expert.eperoto.com).
+Software” refers to the web-based application that is available through app.eperoto.com, or any other instance of the application that runs on a dedicated server.

-“Software Service Agreement” refers to the licensing agreement that grants a User the right to access and use the software services of Eperoto, but does not give the user the right to a copy of the software.
+Software as a Service Agreement” refers to the separate agreed upon licensing agreement that grants a User the right to access and use the software services of Eperoto but does not give the user the right to a copy of the software.

-“Third-Party Applications” refers to a software application or cookie produced or controlled by someone other than Eperoto.
+Third-Party Applications” refers to a software application or cookie produced or controlled by someone other than Eperoto.

-“User” refers to every legal or natural person, who entered into a Software as a Service Agreement with Eperoto, or other who uses our services on another legal ground, such as experts and other users.
+User” refers to the legal or natural person, who entered into a Software as a Service Agreement with Eperoto, or other who uses our services on another legal ground, such as users having gained independent access through a trial-account.

 1. Scope of the General Terms and Conditions

 User’s access to and use of Eperoto’s Software is conditioned on User’s acceptance of and compliance with these General Terms and Conditions.
-By signing the Software as a Service Agreement or using the software the User is considered to have agreed to these General Terms and Conditions.
-By accepting the General Terms and Conditions, the User also confirms that the User has read and understood the Privacy Policy available in the Software and at Eperoto’s website at https://www.eperoto.com.
+By signing the Software as a Service Agreement or using the Software the User is considered to have agreed to these General Terms and Conditions.
+By accepting the General Terms and Conditions, the User also confirms that the User has read and understood the general Privacy Policy available in the Software and at Eperoto’s website at https://www.eperoto.com.

 Amendments to the General terms and Conditions

-Amendments made in the General Terms and Conditions shall not replace or alter the provisions set forth in a previously signed Software as a Service Agreement or the General Terms and Condition effective at the time of the signing of the Software as a Service Agreement.
+Amendments made in the General Terms and Conditions shall not replace or alter the provisions set forth in a previously signed Software as a Service Agreement or the General Terms and Condition effective at the time of the signing of such Software as a Service Agreement.

 2. Eperoto’s Services